An Overview of Microfinance Company Registration

-Further, it shall be noteworthy to state that a Microfinance Company or Microfinance Institution is a Non-Deposit Taking NBFC and is different from a Section 8 Company.
-The operations and management of an MFI are governed by the provisions of the RBI Act 1934 and guidelines issued there under.
+Moreover, it shall be noted that a Microfinance Company is a Non-Deposit Taking NBFC and is separate & unique from Section 8 Company.
+The affairs & operations of a Microfinance Company are regulated & governed by the provisions of the RBI Act, 1934 and the directions issued thereunder.

 Benefits of Microfinance Company Registration